jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 again, can be done with Dart Editor).
 It's a common mistake to try to run the code in regular Chrome before you've compiled the Dart to JavaScript.
 That won't work--yet.

+I should also mention that although GWT's Development Mode works for most of the code in this tutorial, it doesn't yet work for Elemental, so if you've downloaded the sample code, you'll need to actually compile it and strip off the "?gwt.codesvr=127.0.0.1:9997" part of the URL before you can view the application.

 Demo: Edit GwtApplication.html
 ------------------------------